billpg/HashBack/README.md

 The Issue step is performed by the Issuer to pass the Bearer token to the Initiator.
 This happens in a separate HTTPS tranaction while the original Initiaate request is kept open.

-Because the Issuer is sending the Bearer token to a pre-agred POST URL over HTTPS, they can be sure no-one else will have eavesdropped on that transaction.
+Because the Issuer is sending the Bearer token to a pre-agreed POST URL over HTTPS, they can be sure no-one else will have eavesdropped on that transaction.
 Because the request body includes an HMAC signature based on the key material supplied by the Initiator, they can be sure the Bearer token genuinely from the Issuer.

 ```
 POST https://initiator.example/api/Issue?issuer_user_id=12345